greco-project/pvcompare/docs/heat_sector.rst

 To model an air source chiller the parameter **temp_high** is passed empty or with *NaN*.
 In this case the *EER* will be calculated from the weather data, to be more exact from the ambient temperature.
-You can also provide your own time series of temperatures in a separate file:
+You can also provide your own time series of temperatures in a separate file as in this example of a ``heat_pumps_and_chillers.csv`` file:

 .. code-block:: python